Auto-clear alerts 🔗

 The Auto-clear feature automatically resolves active alerts after a designated amount of time when a metric time series stops reporting as expected, so that you don’t have to clear alerts manually.
 Auto-clear is available for all condition types, including Sudden Change, Resource Running Out, and Historical Anomaly.

-To enable Auto-clear alerts when creating or editing a detector:
+To turn on Auto-clear alerts when creating or editing a detector:

 Go to Alert settings.